The Pros and Cons of Modern Graniteware Roasters

 • The food comes out tender and delicious.

-• Affordable prices make this cookware a good choice for budget-minded customers.
+• Affordable prices make this cookware a good choice for budget-conscious customers.

 Disadvantages:

-• This cookware cannot be used on glass surfaced stoves, as they can crack the cooktop.
+• This cookware cannot be used on stoves with glass surfaces as these may damage the hob.

-• Modern graniteware is too thin to hold heat well.
+• Modern graniteware is too thin to retain heat well.

-• Thin-layered graniteware is prone to chipping, especially if dropped.
+• Thin-layer granite dishes are prone to chipping, especially if dropped.

 • Despite the manufacturer’s claim that the surface is non-stick, many users experience sticking issues.
-I often have burned food stuck to the bottom and sides of my granite roaster.
-However, the burnt residue will come off easily if you leave the pan in the sink to soak it with soapy water.
+I often end up with burnt food on the bottom and sides of my granite roaster.
+However, the burnt residue can be easily removed if you leave the pan in the sink and soak it in soapy water.

 • Some buyers find today’s graniteware kitchenware too ordinary and unattractive.